Website performance is very important and that’s why we have added options to Presto Player for you to use depending on how are using your videos.

 Settings That Impact Performance

-Presto Player enables you to autoplay a video which loads the video file when someone visits your page.
+Presto Player enables you to autoplay a video that loads the video file when someone visits your page.
 This will add to the page size in website performance testing tools.

 For example, the Presto Player homepage currently has our muted autoplay feature enabled on one video.

-Even though in this example the testing tools is saying that it takes 13 seconds for the page to fully load, to a website visitor it's still feels instantaneous.
+Even though in this example the testing tools are saying that it takes 13 seconds for the page to fully load, to a website visitor it still feels instantaneous.